Doug Collins (politician)

-Douglas Allen Collins (born August 16, 1966) is an American lawyer, politician, and military officer serving as the 12th United States Secretary of Veterans Affairs since February 2025.
+Douglas Allen Collins (born August 16, 1966) is an American government official and politician serving as the 12th United States secretary of veterans affairs since February 2025.
 A member of the Republican Party, he previously served as the U.S. representative for Georgia's 9th congressional district from 2013 to 2021 and in the Georgia House of Representatives from 2007 to 2013, representing the 27th district, which includes portions of Hall County, Lumpkin County, and White County.
 Collins has served as a chaplain in the U.S. Air Force Reserve since 2002, and was promoted to colonel in 2023.

-On January 29, 2020, Collins announced he would run in the November 2020 special election for Georgia's Class III U.S. Senate seat.
+After Johnny Isakson resigned from the Senate, Collins announced he would run in the November 2020 special election to complete his term.
 He finished in third place in the state's nonpartisan blanket primary, behind Democrat Raphael Warnock and incumbent Republican Kelly Loeffler, failing to make it to the top-two runoff election.
-Collins had opted out of a House re-election bid to run for the Senate and was succeeded there by Andrew Clyde.
-In April 2021, Collins stated he would not be running in Georgia's 2022 gubernatorial election or concurrent Senate election.
-After leaving office, he served as a legal counsel for Trump before he nominated him to the Cabinet.
+Collins was succeeded by Andrew Clyde in the House.
+After leaving office, Collins served as a legal counsel for Donald Trump.

 On November 14, 2024, President-elect Donald Trump announced his intention to nominate Collins as the United States secretary of veterans affairs.
 Collins was confirmed by the United States Senate to the office on February 4, 2025, by a vote of 77–23, and took office the next day.